Select Adobe Audition > Settings > Playback and Recording .

 The meters show signal levels in dBFS (decibels below full scale), where a level of 0 dB is the maximum amplitude possible before clipping occurs.
 Yellow peak indicators remain for 1.5 seconds so you can easily determine peak amplitude.

-If amplitude is too low, sound quality is reduced; if amplitude is too high, clipping occurs and produces distortion.
+If amplitude is too low, sound quality is reduced; if amplitude is too high, clipping occurs, and produces distortion.
 The red clip‑indicator to the right of the meters lights up when levels exceed the maximum of 0 dB.

-To clear clip indicators, either click them individually, or right-click the meters and choose Reset Indicators.
+To clear clip indicators, either click them individually, or right-click the meters and choose Reset indicators.

 Effects Rack Input/ Output monitor

-In the Effects Rack, the two level meters display the signal level of the Input (the clips and tracks being routed through those effects) and the Output (the signal level leaving the effects chain).
+In the Effects Rack, the two-level meters display the signal level of the Input (the clips and tracks being routed through those effects) and the Output (the signal level leaving the effects chain).

-Many effect will have some impact on the overall level of the signal, either amplifying it or reducing it.
-By seeing the levels, you can adjust the knobs next to each to fine-tune the amount of signal going into the effects (which can have impact on how the sounds are processed) or exiting the effect (making sure the effects aren't clipping or are loud enough to be audible).
+Much effect will have some impact on the overall level of the signal, either amplifying it or reducing it.
+By seeing the levels, you can adjust the knobs next to each to fine-tune the amount of signal going into the effects (which can have impact on how the sounds are processed) or exiting the effect (making sure that the effects aren't clipping or are loud enough to be audible).

 Customize level meters